mximp/se-limitations-slr/README.md

 papers which have no relevant information as per review goals.
 Purpose of _Round II_ is to extract relevant information.

-For both rounds studies IDs are assigned
+For both rounds studies IDs are assigned centrally by research initiators.

 Collected assessment results are further analyzed to answer primary questions of the review.

 ## How to contribute

 Contribution can be made in form of Round I or Round II assessment.

+---
+**!AUTHORITY NOTE!** Be aware that contribution into the assessement does not imply inclusion into the list of survey authors.
+Along with that every assessment contributor will be mentioned in acknoledgments section of the produced paper.

+---

 ### Round I assessment contribution
 For every assigned ID from primary list of studies do the following: